 As we drove toward Copper Hill and our daughter’s house, the wind essayed to steal the branches from a large fir, which wrestled around to keep them.
 Katherine gave her dad a small, knitted rooster from Harvest Moon.

 Sky-flakes now piled an inch of white on the Confederate statue’s hat-brim.
 They also obscured the book-pages of the angel who sat reading near Epperly Mill Rd.
 Onto the stones of the Ed Strong mill they twirled, and onto the already-cold marble of the family burial-ground.
 They blurred the rocks of the wall constructed by Mr. Thompson and upholstered the planks set over Goose Creek Run.
 Stumps disappeared–the hemlock of the Coartneys’ and the mushroom-stump lumber-maker of Chantilly Farm.
-Flakes fell unmelted into the cold chimneys along Penn Rd. beside Rt.
+Flakes twirled unmelted into the cold chimneys along Penn Rd. beside Rt.
 8, and of the abandoned Saddle-cabin.
 Onto the terra cotta head of Buddha they descended, turning his curls white, as befits a personage of 2500 years of age.
 Spring was envisioned only by the calendar.